 Colorado’s Wilder on the Taylor offers wide-open spaces, outdoor pursuits and easy living

-“COVID-19 is definitely driving people to mountain towns, and with a large property like Wilder on the Taylor with more than 2,100 acres and numerous recreational activities and services available, you don’t even have to leave the ranch.
-We’ve had the most lots go under contract in 2020 than any other year,” says Brad Willett, general sales manager for Wilder on the Taylor.
-Art centers, museums, hundreds of miles of trails, and thriving downtown districts with locally owned shops and restaurants in the Gunnison-Crested Butte Valley add to the appeal.
+“COVID-19 is definitely driving people to mountain towns, and with a large property like Wilder on the Taylor with more than 2,100 acres and numerous recreational activities and services available, you don’t even have to leave the ranch,” says Brad Willett, general sales manager for Wilder on the Taylor.
+However, art centers, museums, hundreds of miles of trails, and thriving downtown districts with locally owned shops and restaurants add to the Gunnison-Crested Butte Valley’s appeal.

 Real Estate Trends in Crested Butte, Colorado